Jaroensak Wonggorn

-Jaroensak Wonggorn (เจริญศักดิ์ วงษ์กรณ์; born 18 May 1997) is a Thai professional footballer who plays as a winger for Thai League 1 club BG Pathum United and the Thailand national team.
+Jaroensak Wonggorn (เจริญศักดิ์ วงษ์กรณ์; born 18 May 1997) is a Thai professional footballer who plays as a winger for Thai League 2 club Muangthong United and the Thailand national team.

 Career

 On 20 May 2022, Jaroensak was announced at BG Pathum United.
 During his time with the club, he won the 2022 Thailand Champions Cup.
 He had played 17 matches, scoring two goals for BG Pathum United in his first spell.

 On 30 November 2022, Jaroensak was announced at Muangthong United.
 His impressive football performance at Muangthong United demonstrated his skills very well, as he scored 10 goals in the 2022 to 2024 season.

 On 29 June 2024, Jaroensak was announced at BG Pathum United.

 On 6 January 2025, Jaroensak was announced at Cerezo Osaka on a six month loan deal.

 International career

 On 30 December 2019, Jaroensak was called up to the Thailand U23s for the 2020 AFC U-23 Championship.
 He ended the tournament with the Golden boot, scoring 3 goals.

 On 12 April 2021, He was named in manager Akira Nishino’s 47-man squad for Thailand’s 2022 World Cup qualification.

 In 2022, he was called up for the 2022 AFF Championship by Head Coach Alexandré Pölking.

 O 3 January 2024, Jaroensak was called up to the Thailand squad for the 2023 AFC Asian Cup.

 Jaroensak scored his first international goal in the 2026 FIFA World Cup qualification match against Singapore on 11 June 2024, scoring in the 86th minute.